 The multinational nature of our business subjects us to taxation in the United States and numerous foreign jurisdictions.
 Due to economic and political conditions, tax rates in various jurisdictions may be subject to significant change.
 Our future effective tax rates could be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, or changes in tax laws or their interpretation.

+The Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act") was enacted into law in December 2017.
+The Tax Reform Act, among other things, reduced the U.S. federal corporate tax rate from 35 percent to 21 percent and required companies to pay a one-time tax to repatriate, for U.S. purposes, earnings of certain foreign subsidiaries that were previously deferred for tax purposes.
+In addition, beginning in our fiscal year 2019, the Tax Reform Act limits certain deductions and creates new taxes on certain foreign sourced earnings.
+While we generally expect the impact of the Tax Reform Act to be positive, it is possible that the limitation of certain deductions and the creation of new taxes could be more detrimental to us than anticipated.

-For example, the United States Congress is considering comprehensive tax reform which, among other matters, may significantly reduce the corporate tax rate and change certain U.S. tax rules impacting the way U.S. based multinationals are taxed on foreign income.
-Changes to the tax system in the United States, particularly a proposed mandatory deemed repatriation tax, could have a material impact to our financial statements.
-The cumulative undistributed earnings that are considered to be indefinitely reinvested in foreign subsidiaries and corporate joint ventures on the consolidated balance sheets did not have a material adverse effect or impact as of October 31, 2017.
-The potential impact of the mandatory deemed repatriation proposal and other proposals is uncertain at this time, especially as the outcome of U.S. tax reform discussions is unknown, but at this time, we believe we are properly reflecting the provision for taxes on income using all current enacted global tax laws in every jurisdiction in which we operate.
+Tax laws are complex and subject to varying interpretations.
+At this time, we believe we are properly reflecting the provision for taxes on income using all current enacted global tax laws in every jurisdiction in which we operate.
 However, there can be no assurance that our tax positions will not be challenged by relevant tax authorities or that we would be successful in any such challenge.